-That hint is often some kind of small object from the "dream world" that was given to the character there, innocently sitting on the bedside table.
+That hint is often a Fantasy Keepsake, some kind of small object from the "dream world" that was given to the character there, innocently sitting on the bedside table.

 As with all Ending Tropes, beware of spoilers.